News-Feed-Rumor-Detector/NFRD/Label Propagation/README.md

 ### 1. Data Fetching

-- The script fetches true and false news data from a Supabase database using `fetch_data_from_supabase` function.
+- The script fetches balanced true and false news data from a Supabase database using `fetch_data_from_supabase` function.

 ### 2. Tokenization and Encoding